-Maximizing Your Google Shopping Returns
+Maximizing Your Google Shopping Returns (Performance Max)

-So do you just hope that you will hit the mark on the day, or do you make any changes to your setup?
+So, do you just hope that you will hit the mark on the day, or do you make any changes to your setup?

-Separate Campaigns for Products on Sale
+Separate Campaigns for Products on Sale (or Not on Sale)

 And then follow our recommendations for bid and budget management below.